 When using peel primer to get into tiny hairline cracks, one may often get more peel primer into the cracks by rubbing it in.
 One can use ones fingers for this and even bare fingers seem to work.
 One can apply a daub of peel primer with a paint brush and then rub back and forth transverse to the cracks to rub it in.
-If one is only doing a few tiny cracks and doesn't have a wet paint brush handy, one may simply dip the tip(s) of ones finger(s) into the peel primer and then rub it in, possibly twisting a finger (and wrist) so as to use up all the peel primer on the finger.
+If one is only doing a few tiny cracks and doesn't have a wet paint brush handy, in some cases one may simply dip the tip(s) of ones finger(s) into the peel primer (avoiding dipping in your fingernail).
+Then rub it in, possibly twisting a finger (and wrist) so as to use up most of the peel primer on the finger.
 For larger areas one may use all 4 fingers (except the thumb) to rub in peel primer.
 One may also need to sometimes rub in the direction of the crack to redistribute the peel primer on the surface, especially for a vertical surface where the peel primer may run down the surface due to gravity.
 An advantage of rubbing in peel primer is that it puts most of the peel primer into the cracks with little peel primer left on the good surfaces which might slightly discolor/stain such good surfaces if you are not going to repaint.

 If you rub it in well, you may see dirty peel stop adjacent to the crack.
 This is dirt that flowed out of the crack and you have in effect, rinsed dirt out of the crack.
 This is both good and bad.
 It's good because now the crack is now cleaner inside and peel primer (and paint too) will better adhere inside a cleaner crack.
 But it's bad because now you may need to wipe dirty peel primer up with a rag or paper towel.
 If you don't wipe it up fast, the very thin layer of dirty peel primer left on the surface (outside the crack) will rapidly dry and leave a dirty looking spot.

 Also, one may rub paint into cracks, although it's best to first use peel primer unless the cracks are only superficial and don't go into the wood.
 After the paint dries, you may need to redo it as some cracks may come back.
 One way to deal with cracks that are likely to come back is to rub thicker paint into them after first rubbing in thinner paint which will seep into the cracks better.
-But you don't need to buy thick paint, just let the ordinary paint dry a little so that it becomes thicker but still remains soft.
-As the paint becomes thicker, rubbing hard will produce heat and make the paint even thicker, almost hardening the paint in the cracks./
+But you don't need to buy thick paint, just let the ordinary paint dry a little after it's daubed onto the surface so that it becomes thicker but still remains soft.
+As the paint becomes thicker and has been partly rubbed in, rubbing hard will produce heat and make the paint even thicker, almost hardening the paint in the cracks.

 Any peel primer left on a surface will absorb dirt over a period of time and look bad.
 Peel primer belongs in cracks and under paint (old or new) and not on a surface exposed to the elements (such as dust in the air).
 So be sure to wipe up any peel primer from any exposed surface after giving it a minute or two to seep into cracks and damaged areas.
 Use a damp rag or damp paper towel, etc.

 For the first coat of paint over peel primer, using a paint that contains a primer (or what amounts to about the same thing: using a solid color stain) may be a good idea.
-You may have porous wood under cracks because: either you didn't apply enough peel primer or you missed putting peel primer in a crack (for various reasons such as: you ran out of it, it wasn't handy, etc.).
+You may have porous wood under cracks because: either you didn't apply enough peel primer or you missed putting peel primer in a crack (for various reasons such as: you ran out of it, it wasn't handy, you were in too much of a hurry, etc.).
 The primer will adhere well to porous wood and also glue back peeling paint.
 But it will not seep as deep into thin cracks as peel primer does and thus peeling may be more likely to happen again at these spots.

 Should you use low gloss or high gloss paint for the final applications?
 High gloss is claimed to absorb less dirt and is more resistant to washing.
 But low gloss or flat paint will hide defects better and will eventually self-clean itself by chalking.
 The author's choice is either semi-gloss that contains primer or high gloss.
 For touch up work it's probably best to use whatever gloss of paint was originally used on the surface.

-There are many different ways to push back peeling paint.
+There are many different ways to push back peeling paint into a surface coated with peel primer.
 One way is just to push with ones finger, hold, and hope it will not pop back up.
 Another is to sand the surface before the peel primer is completely dry under the old paint and the pressure of the sand paper pushes back some of the paint.
 But the surest method is to use clamps (like you would use for gluing boards together).

 If one pushes back peeling pant with ones finger(s), it will sometimes stay pushed back and sometimes it will pop back, often not jutting out as far out as it originally did.
 Sometimes it only pops back after a delay of seconds to minutes.
 It seems that with heavier glue underneath the paint, it's more likely to stay pushed back.
 This suggests a two-application method for such a surface: First paint with peel primer get it into the small cracks and then use heavier glue (or triple thick peel primer) under the cracks that are lifting up.
 Then push back on the lift-ups until they stay pushed back.